open-mmlab/mmdetection/README.md

 > Note: Though mmdetection is compatible with Python 2/3, python 3 is recommended and we do not promise future support for Python 2.

+### Install mmdetection

+a.
+Install PyTorch 0.4.1 and torchvision following the [official instructions](https://pytorch.org/).

+b.
 Clone the Detectron repository.

 ```shell
 git clone https://github.com/open-mmlab/mmdetection.git
 ```

+c.
 Compile cuda extensions.

 ```shell
 cd mmdetection
 ./compile.sh  # or "PYTHON=python3 ./compile.sh" if you use system python3 without virtual environments
 ```

+d.
 Install mmdetection (other dependencies will be installed automatically).

 ```shell
 python(3) setup.py install  # add --user if you want to install it locally
 # or "pip install ."
 ```

-> Note: You need to run the installing step each time you pull updates from github.
-Git commit id will be written to the version number and also saved in trained models.
+Note: You need to run the last step each time you pull updates from github.
+The git commit id will be written to the version number and also saved in trained models.

-Prepare COCO dataset
+### Prepare COCO dataset.

 It is recommended to symlink the dataset root to `$MMDETECTION/data`.